 He said: “January is a great time to think about your pensions options and consider whether you are making the most of your savings.
 But I would urge consumers to be on their guard against pension cold callers.
 No reputable pensions firm would contact you out of the blue and suggest you transfer all your pensions savings to a better deal.
 So my message is clear – do your research, think carefully about the offer, and if you didn’t ask for the call, hang up the phone."

 Also, HM Revenue and Customs rules are being tightened to stop scammers opening fraudulent pension schemes, and the Government will be taking action to help prevent the transfer of money from occupational pension schemes into fraudulent ones.

-Top tips to avoid pension scams
+6 top tips to avoid pension scams

 1 Hang up on cold callers

 If someone calls you about your pension, put the phone down and don’t share any personal details with them.
 And ignore any contact made over social media or online.

 Use the Government’s free and impartial Pension Wise service if you want guidance about your options for a Defined Contribution pension.

 5 Check them out with the FCA

-If in doubt, call the Pensions Advisory Service
+6 Call the Pensions Advisory Service

 If you're doubtful, call the Pensions Advisory Service on 0300 123 1047 or visit the Pensions Advisory Service website for free pensions guidance.

 Do you think you’ve been scammed?

-Then please call Action Fraud on 0300 123 2040.
+Please call Action Fraud on 0300 123 2040.

 For more tips to protect your retirement savings, visit The Pensions Regulator's website, Pension Scams.

-Subscribe today for just £12 for 12 issues...
+Subscribe today for just £29 for 12 issues...